Honda CBR600RR (2024) - Technical Review

 2024 Honda CBR600RR Engine & Performance

-It might have been away from the UK market since Theresa May was PM – we’ve had Brexit, a global pandemic and at least another three leaders since then – but there are elements of the 2024 CBR600RR that will still be familiar to owners of the last generation to have been sold here.
+It might have been away from the UK market since Theresa May was PM – we’ve had Brexit, a global pandemic and at least another three leaders since then (depends on when you’re reading this!) but there are elements of the 2024 CBR600RR that will still be familiar to owners of the last generation to have been sold here.
 The essentials of the 599cc inline four-cylinder engine are among those long-lived parts.

 However, since the last version was defeated by Euro4 emissions limits and we’re now up to Euro5+ standards, you can imagine there have been some serious changes inside to clean up its act.

 The 67mm bore and 42.5mm stroke are the same as before, as is the 12.2:1 compression ratio, but the throttle bodies are increased from 40mm to 44mm, and the inlet ports are reshaped to increase gas flow.
-New cam timing closes the inlet valves 5% earlier and the exhaust 5% later, improving efficiency, and the exhaust and catalyst are redesigned to achieve the Euro5 targets.
+New cam timing closes the inlet valves 5% earlier and the exhaust 5% later, improving efficiency, and the exhaust and catalyst are redesigned to achieve the Euro5+ targets.
+50 different exhaust system prototypes were tested, say Honda.

 The engine drives through an assist/slipper clutch, and is managed by an electronic setup derived from the Fireblade, itself inspired by the one from the RC213V-S. That means you get nine levels of traction control adjustment, five riding modes – three standard, two user-defined – and five power levels.
 There’s also engine brake control and wheelie control, each with three levels of intervention, and the whole lot is governed by a six-axis IMU that monitors the bike’s pitch and lean angle (it’s an upgrade on a five-axis version that was added to the CBR600RR in 2021 in markets where the bike was offered).